 A new Multiple Desktops feature lets you run another set of windows as if on another screen, but without the physical monitor.
 This is similar to Apple's Spaces feature on OS X, and helps you manage your multitude of open windows and apps.
 Instead of having multiple windows open on top of each other on one desktop, you can set up a whole other virtual desktop for those programs to reside in.
 Set up one specifically for home and leave your apps such as Netflix and Amazon open, and create another desktop for work on which you keep Word, Excel and Internet Explorer open.

-With the new desktops comes a new way to keep track of your open apps on Windows 10.
-On the new operating system, you can either hit the new Task View button on the task bar or swipe in from the left edge of the screen to pull up a one-page view of all your open apps and files.
+It's easy to keep track of your open apps on Windows 10.
+You can either hit the new Task View button on the taskbar or swipe in from the left edge of the screen to pull up a one-page view of all your open apps and files.
 It's not much different from using the Alt-Tab combination shortcut on your keyboard, but this presents a convenient way for touch-oriented users to get an overview of what's running.

 Microsoft also updated its Snap View multitasking feature to let you dock windows to the four corners of your screen.
 While you could split your display between apps before, the number of programs you could have side-by-side was limited by your device's screen resolution.
 The system will even suggest what other open apps you can use to fill up available space, a feature called Snap Assist.

-To make the transition across devices more seamless, Microsoft is introducing a new category of software called Universal Apps, which use the same code but adapt their interface to the device in your hand.
-The company is also bundling its own set of Universal apps with the OS, including Photos, Videos, Music, Maps, People & Messaging and Mail & Calendar, which all function the same way on tablets, phones and PCs.
+To make the transition across devices more seamless, Microsoft introduced a new category of software called Universal Apps, which use the same code but adapt their interface to the device in your hand.
+The company also bundles its own set of Universal apps with the OS, including Photos, Videos, Music, Maps, People & Messaging and Mail & Calendar, which all function the same way on tablets, phones and PCs.
 The content is stored and synced via Microsoft's cloud service OneDrive so you can pick up where you left off on another device.

 Some of these apps, such as Photos, are brand new.
 Photos will pull your images across your PC and mobile devices and organize, enhance and sync them through OneDrive.
 The system even detects duplicates and stores just one copy of the same image, and can automatically create good-looking albums for you.
 The Mail app has also been overhauled and will now be a version of Outlook, complete with an editor based on Microsoft Word.

-A new version of Office apps Word, Excel, PowerPoint and Outlook will provide a touch-first interface across phones, tablets and PCs.
-The persistent function ribbon at the top of the apps is now an app bar that shows up only when you need it.
-In Outlook, you'll now be able to delete messages from your inbox by swiping each entry to the left.
+The latest version of Office apps Word, Excel, PowerPoint and Outlook provide a touch-first interface across phones, tablets and PCs.
+The persistent function ribbon at the top is now an app bar that shows up only when you need it.
+In Outlook, you can delete messages from your inbox by swiping each entry to the left.
 Swiping to the right flags that message.
-The apps will look and perform the same way on a PC as they do on a mobile device for a more coherent experience.
+The apps look and perform the same way on a PC as they do on a mobile device for a more coherent experience.

 9. Action Center

-Windows 10 will provide a new way to look at all your notifications in one place.
-The Action Center appears to replace the Charms menu that slides in from the right on Windows 8 devices.
-It collects alerts from your device from all your apps, similar to the notifications drawers in iOS and Android.
+Windows 10 provides a new way to look at all your notifications in one place.
+The Action Center collects alerts from your device from all your apps, similar to the notifications drawers in iOS and Android.
 Depending on the app, you can also respond or react from this panel itself, with each notification expanding to show more actions.
-The Action Center also offers a quick way to toggle connectivity options and other settings such as display brightness and contrast.
+The Action Center also offers a quick way to toggle connectivity options and other settings, such as display brightness and contrast.

-Instead of having two apps to control your device settings in Control Panel and PC Settings, Microsoft is making things less confusing by bringing them together in one.
-You'll be able to manage your device from one place instead of hunting for a specific menu.
+Instead of having two apps to control your device settings in Control Panel and PC settings, Microsoft makes things less confusing by bringing them together in one.
+You can manage your device from one place instead of hunting for a specific menu.